kennedy-1k/Cyclistic_BikeShare_Case-Study/README.md

 <img width="908" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/a9361cc3-19c1-4ede-9975-cf6dc0c67587">
 <img width="939" alt="image" src="https://github.com/kennedy-1k/Cyclistic_BikeShare_Case-Study/assets/107962983/e5f262f3-e079-47aa-8639-ac3de91bbf63">

 **Months:** When it comes to monthly trips, both casual and members exhibit comparable behavior, with more trips in the spring and summer and fewer in the winter.
-The gap between casuals and members is closest in the month of july in summmer.
+The gap between casuals and members is closest in the month of july in summer.

 **Days of Week:** When the days of the week are compared, it is discovered that casual riders make more journeys on the weekends while members show a decline over the weekend in contrast to the other days of the week.